Son of Picasso cries foul over Paris museum delay

-PARIS French authorities are trying to make peace with the son of Pablo Picasso after he accused them of dishonoring his father by delaying the re-opening of the Picasso Museum in Paris.
+PARIS May 5 French authorities are trying to make peace with the son of Pablo Picasso after he accused them of dishonouring his father by delaying the re-opening of the Picasso Museum in Paris.

 The refurbished 17th century mansion housing the collection had been due to reopen in June, after a five-year, 52 million euro ($72 million) refurbishment.
 But the Culture Ministry said it would not now open until mid-September, missing the tourist season's summer peak.